Euphorbia Pallas: medicinal properties and contraindications. Man-root: application and beneficial properties, reviews

 Components such as selenium are found in all parts of the plant.

-Medicinal properties of milkweed Pallas
+Medicinal properties of Euphorbia Pallas

 This plant, due to the presence of selenium in its composition, is used to stimulate blood circulation.